TVPPA Membership

 Contact: Allen Putnam, Director

-Electric and natural gas utility serving approximately 36,000 electric and approximately 325 natural gas customers (mostly commercial with a system throughput of 206,000 DTh).
+Electric and natural gas utility serving approximately 36,000 electric and approximately 465 natural gas customers (mostly commercial with a system throughput of 226,000 DTh).
 We serve the cities of Jacksonville Beach, Neptune Beach, and Ponte Vedra Beach in northeast Florida.
-We are a member of the FMPA All-Requirements Project.
+We are a member of the Florida Municipal Power Agency, Florida Municipal Electric Association, and Florida Gas Utility.

 Berea Municipal Utilities